FOUNDING & purposes

 Deputy Counsel to the President, The White House 1989-1993

 The Forum for EU-US Legal-Economic Affairs is a private peer group of Supreme Court Justices, EU Commissioners and corporate leaders addressing mutual challenges.
 Our biannual Forums address data protection and intellectual property rights; EU, Member State and US competition law enforcement and judicial control of antitrust law; and market dependence on Courts’ judgments.
+Our spring Forum meets every year in Brussels and the September Forum in rotating cities throughout the European Union.

 The Symposium on Statecraft meets annually in Washington in order to unite US and EU Supreme Court members with counterpart diplomats, scholars and United States active-duty flag officers.
 All Symposium members assist leaders building global statecraft toward global security.
 We define statecraft as the art aligning national security with rule of law.
+Recent speakers have included: